 Article continues below advertisement

-Additionally, each of these new planes will also include two Mint Studios in the first row, which will feature a 22-inch tilting seatback screen, an extra side table for getting work done, and a guest seat that can accommodate an additional Mint customer while at cruising altitude.
-When fully reclined, these will feature the largest lie-flat bed of any U.S. carrier.
+The first row of each of these new planes features two Mint Studios, which come with a 22-inch tilting seatback screen, an extra side table for getting work done, and a guest seat that can accommodate an additional Mint customer while at cruising altitude.
+When fully reclined, these feature the largest lie-flat bed of any U.S. carrier.

-A 16-seat layout of the new Mint class will also debut on limited flights between New York and Los Angeles as well in 2021.
+(A 16-seat layout of the new Mint class also debuted on limited flights between New York and Los Angeles in 2021.)

 The Associated Press contributed reporting to this article.
-This article originally was published on April 10, 2019; it was updated on February 3, 2021, with new information.
+This article originally was published on April 10, 2019; it was updated on August 11, 2021, with current information.

 Sign up for the Daily Wander newsletter for expert travel inspiration and tips